shibapm/PackageConfig/README.md

 let package = Package(
     name: "Example",
     products: [
-        // notice that library product with your library config should be dynamic .library(name: "ExampleConfig", type: .dynamic, targets: ["ExampleConfig"]),
+        // notice that product with your library config should be dynamic library in order to produce dylib and allow PackageConfig to link it when building Package.swift
+        .library(name: "ExampleConfig", type: .dynamic, targets: ["ExampleConfig"]),
+        //
         .executable(name: "example", targets: ["Example"]),
     ],
     dependencies: [